efueger/framework/README.md

 This framework is an event management system that implements the architectual MVC pattern using events, listeners and dependency injection.
 It does not need to be boot strapped.
 Listeners closely follow the Single Responsibility Principle, they are SOLID and `callable`.
-Events manage their own state by signaling each listener and managing the response, this allows them to have different types of behaviours.
+Events manage their own state by signaling each listener and managing the response, this allows them to have different types of behaviors.

 Usage
 --